Editor’s note: This list will be updated throughout the legislative session. This post was last updated on Feb. 1.

 About 3,000 bills have been filed in the Mississippi Legislature to be considered during the 2023 session.
-Last week was the deadline for legislators to file general bills.
+The last major deadline was Jan.
+31, when lawmakers had to pass general bills out of their original committees.

-The deadline, though, does not apply to revenue and appropriations bills that face a February deadline.
+The deadline, though, did not apply to revenue and appropriations bills, which face a Feb.
+22 deadline.

-Senate Concurrent Resolution 517, authored by Sen. David Blount, D-Jackson, and House Concurrent Resolution 26, authored by Rep. Tracy Rosebud, D-Tutwiler, are among multiple bills filed to revive the state’s initiative process where voters can bypass the Legislature and place issues on the ballot for the electorate to decide.
-The state Supreme Court rendered the state’s initiative process unconstitutional in 2020 on a technicality and the legislative leadership has vowed to renew it.
-But that did not occur in the 2021 session.
+Multiple bills in the House and Senate were filed this session to revive the state’s initiative process, which allows voters to bypass the Legislature and place issues on the ballot for the electorate to decide.
+The state Supreme Court rendered the state’s initiative process unconstitutional in 2021 on a technicality and the legislative leadership has vowed to renew it.
+But that did not occur in the 2022 session.

 Health care & hospital crisis